nglange/help-documentation/_userguides/Box_Panel.md

  * [Creating COS User](#create-cos-user)

 ### Logging In
 {: #logging-in}

 To get started with Box Panel, log in.

 1. Go to the URL `https://boxpanel.bluebox.net` to be directed to the login page.
 2. Log into your Box Panel account with your [login credentials](../user_accounts/index.html).
 If you are a secondary contact and do not have access yet, you can ask the administrator to [create a Box Panel user account](#create-user) for you.
-3. After logging in, you'll be directed automatically to the Box Panel Dashboard.
+3. After logging in, you will be directed automatically to the Box Panel Dashboard.

 ### Navigating the Box Panel Dashboard
 {: #navigating-the-box-panel-dashboard}

 From the Box Panel Dashboard, you can see a consolidated asset view of all the hosts of your COS Dedicated IBM Managed service in an Infrastructure section.
-Also, there's a Support Ticket section listing all the tickets related to your environment.
+Also, there is a Support Ticket section listing all the tickets related to your environment.

 On the right, additional details related to your account summary are displayed, including your **Lock Box Messages**, **Verbal Password**, **Bandwidth Quota**, and **Backup Quota**.

 Use the navigation bar at the top of the page to access other Box Panel features.